 types of Jews:

-We will meet at the shul and then travel to a beautiful location to enjoy the fall foliage of the Hudson Valley.
-Our own WJCC photographer, Joe Herzog, will share tips on how to see and set up a shot.
+On October 19th, Joe Herzog, presented a nature photography workshop.
+Congregants met at the shul and then traveled to a beautiful location, in Walden,to enjoy the fall foliage of the Hudson Valley.
+Joe shared tips on how to see and set up a shot.

 Marilyn and Fred Nelson joined Congregation Beth Hillel in 1995.
 Fred became involved with the Board of Trustees and soon found himself a member of the House Committee.
 Shortly thereafter, he became a member of our Cemetery Committee.
 Marilyn quickly found a home for herself with the women in the kitchen and has recently agreed to take charge of maintaining and keeping our kitchen and pantry stocked.
 Congratulations to Marilyn and Fred on this honor of Volunteers of the Year!